-However, after Caligula was told Seneca was seriously ill, the Emperor withdrew the order as he believed the philosopher would soon die.
-In 41 CE, Emperor Claudius exiled Seneca to Corsica on charges of adultery with his niece Julia Livilla.
+However, after Caligula was told that he was seriously ill, the Emperor withdrew the order, as he believed the philosopher would soon die.
+In 41 CE, Emperor Claudius exiled him to Corsica on charges of adultery with his niece Julia Livilla.
 He spent 8 years on the island of Corsica.

 When Nero became emperor, Seneca became his advisor and was appointed as “Suffect Consul,” the highest elected political office in the Roman Empire.
-In 65 CE, Seneca was charged with the crime of plotting to kill Nero.
-The Emperor ordered him to commit suicide, which Seneca carried out by bleeding himself to death.
+In 65 CE, he was charged with the crime of plotting to kill Nero.
+The Emperor ordered him to commit suicide, which he carried out by bleeding himself to death.

 Having lived a life that faced numerous ups and downs, it isn’t surprising that Seneca was attracted to Stoic philosophy.
 After all, one of the core teachings of stoicism is to remain unaffected by the fortunes or misfortunes of life.
-Seneca’s philosophical works have been influential throughout ages.
+His philosophical works have been influential throughout the ages.